kwickramasekara/youtube-offline/QUICKSTART.md

 ### Can't access web interface?
 - Check if port 36660 is available
-- Try changing the port in configuration
+- Try changing the port in `config.json` and restart the service
 - Make sure the service is running: `systemctl --user status youtube-offline`

 ## Video Quality Examples